The First Annual Greater Boston Feis, Devoted to Irish Music, Dance, Sports and Language, Was Held in Malden on July 30, 1950

 The competition winners received their trophies and medals at a special ceremony at the Boston Latin School on September 13, 1950.

-In 1951, the Greater Boston Feis moved to a larger venue at Suffolk Downs Racetrack in East Boston. and the Feis continued annually in greater Boston throughout the 1950s.
+In 1951, the Greater Boston Feis moved to a larger venue at Suffolk Downs Racetrack in East Boston.
+The Feis continued to take place annually in greater Boston throughout the 1950s.

 Research + Text, Michael Quinlin